 - The pipes are checked and inspected to examine the extent of the damage the pipes have.
 This is conventionally done with the help of closed cameras.
 But now it’s done using forced electron leak location (fell).
-This equipment examines the damage much closely with attention to details to design better solutions.
+This equipment examines the damage closely with attention to detail to design better solutions.

 - The next stage is the cleaning of the blocked pipelines.
 The cleaning itself has multiple steps.
 First, it is cleaned with regular methods where any solid or large blockages are removed from the pipes.
 Typical robotic cutters are employed to eradicate the blockages.
 Lastly, a high-pressure water jet is used to flush out any dirt and ensure a good surface clean on the internal edges of the pipe walls.

-- Then, another final check is conducted to ensure that the pipes are ready and clean to be relined using closed circuit cameras.
+- Then, another final check is conducted to ensure that the pipes are ready and clean to be relined using closed-circuit cameras.

 - Next, the length of the pipelining is determined as well as the extent of the damage is analyzed.

 - After determining the pipe length, the pipe is saturated with epoxy resin.
 This implies that the entire pipeline is filled with resin which would form the walls of the pipe after curing.
 Straighter and wider sections of the pipeline are easier to deal with compared to the T-sections and tricky joints.

 - Now follows the curing process, which is the longest time-consuming step in the entire process.
 In this step, the pipeline can either cure manually or hot water is used to accelerate the curing process.
 Finally, UV radiation is used to harden the lining completely.